Alejandroq12/smart-coworking-backend/README.md

 **Did you create this project from scratch?**

-  - It is a simple Ruby on Rails project on the backend with connection to React.js on the frontend.
+  - It is a complete Ruby on Rails project on the backend with connection to React.js and Redux.js on the frontend.
 It uses two repos, this one for the back-end and another one for the front-end.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>